kubeform/kubeform/docs/concepts/README.md

 - What is Kubeform?
   - [Overview](/docs/concepts/what-is-kubeform/overview.md) provides an introduction to Kubeform.
   - [Architecture](/docs/concepts/what-is-kubeform/architecture.md) provides a visual representation of Kubeform architecture.
 It also provides a brief overview of the components it uses.
+  - [TFState](/docs/concepts/what-is-kubeform/tfstate.md) provides an description of how kubeform handles the `tfstate`.